google/crubit/docs/rust/fine_tuning_bindings.md

 std::int32_t Create(); // named `Create` instead of `new`.
 ```

-Currently this attribute works on functions only (See b/349070421).
+Currently this attribute works on functions and structs (See b/349070421).

 ## `cpp_type`